 Python filter() Function

-The Python filter() function is a built-in function that allows us to filter out elements from an iterable object based on the specified condition.
-An object in Python is said to be iterable if it allows its item to be retrieved through iteration, such as lists, tuples, or strings.
+The Python filter() function allows you to filter out elements from an iterable object based on the specified condition.
+An object is said to be iterable if it allows its item to be retrieved through iteration, such as lists, tuples, or strings.

 The filter() function applies the condition on each element of the iterable object and checks which element satisfies the given condition.
 Based on that, it creates a new iterable containing only those elements that meet the condition.